 “Private” or “Special Deals”: In some cases, companies are allowed to sell securities in the exempt market without filing a prospectus.
 Although properly used by many legitimate issuers, scam artists take advantage of the exempt market to steal money from investors.
 They may pose as friends or as legitimate companies, promote "special” or “private” deals, and make false or misleading promises of high returns with little to no risk.

-Not being registered with FCNB: An unauthorized distribution occurs when a company or an individual offers or sells securities without being registered or without providing proper disclosure to investors.
+Not being registered with the Commission: An unauthorized distribution occurs when a company or an individual offers or sells securities without being registered or without providing proper disclosure to investors.
 All companies and individuals who sell securities must be registered in the province where they conduct business.
-Always check that the individual and business selling you securities is properly registered with FCNB before handing over your money.
+Always check that the individual and business selling you securities is properly registered with the Commission before handing over your money.

 Check Licence and Registration